-Paving the way to the UK’s departure from the EU – an overview of the key provisions of the European Union (Withdrawal Agreement) Bill
+Paving the way to the UK’s departure from the EU – an overview of the key provisions of the European Union (Withdrawal Agreement) Act 2020

-Following the Conservative Party’s victory in the UK’s general election in December 2019, the immediate priority for both the UK and the EU27 in relation to Brexit is now the approval, ratification and implementation of the deal agreed at a political level between the European Commission and the UK in October 2019 on the terms of the UK’s departure from the EU (the Withdrawal Agreement).
+Following the Conservative Party’s victory in the UK’s general election in December 2019, the priority for both the UK and the EU27 in relation to Brexit was the approval, ratification and implementation of the deal agreed at a political level between the European Commission and the UK in October 2019 on the terms of the UK’s departure from the EU (the Withdrawal Agreement).

-The WAB seeks to give effect to the Withdrawal Agreement (including the proposed transitional or implementation period provided for in the Withdrawal Agreement) by amending the European Union (Withdrawal) Act 2018 (the EUWA), the key UK statute on Brexit.
+The WAA gives effect to the Withdrawal Agreement (including the transitional or implementation period provided for in the Withdrawal Agreement) by amending the European Union (Withdrawal) Act 2018 (the EUWA), the key UK statute on Brexit.
 By way of reminder, the primary purpose of the EUWA is to ensure that the UK continues to have a functioning statute book on Exit Day.
-It currently does this by providing that, on Exit Day, EU laws will cease to flow automatically into UK law via the European Communities Act 1972 (the ECA) and will instead be “onshored” as at that date and amended (principally by statutory instrument) as necessary to correct any deficiencies in those onshored laws.
-In broad terms, the WAB
+In preparation for a ‘hard’ Brexit, it originally did this by providing that, on Exit Day, EU laws will cease to flow automatically into UK law via the European Communities Act 1972 (the ECA) and would instead be “onshored” as at that date and amended (principally by statutory instrument) as necessary to correct any deficiencies in those onshored laws.
+In broad terms, the WAA:

-- amends the EUWA to give effect to the provisions of the Withdrawal Agreement requiring EU laws (and international agreements between the EU and non-Member States) to continue to apply in the UK during the transition period, notwithstanding the fact that the UK will no longer be a Member State (and to put on hold the statutory instruments amending deficiencies in onshored EU laws that would have applied on Exit Day); and
+- amended the EUWA to give effect to the provisions of the Withdrawal Agreement requiring EU laws (and international agreements between the EU and non-Member States) to continue to apply in the UK during the transition period, notwithstanding the fact that the UK is no longer a Member State (and put on hold the statutory instruments amending deficiencies in onshored EU laws that would have applied on Exit Day) and

-- the limited role Parliament will have in overseeing the implementation of the Withdrawal Agreement and negotiations on the future relationship between the UK and the EU27; and
+- the limited role Parliament will have going forward in relation to negotiations on the future relationship between the UK and the EU27 and

 - the likelihood of any extension to the transition period to allow more time for those negotiations.